barneyhill/ASOptimizer/README.md

 # ASOptimizer
 > **ASOptimizer consists of a database and two computational models: *sequence engineering* and *chemical engineering***.

+- To improve the accessibility of ASOptimizer, we have developed a web server that runs ASOptimizer on the backend and provided free access to it.
+You can access it through the following link: http://asoptimizer.s-core.ai/

 ## 0. Requirements
 - Python 3.6
 - Install required libraries using the following command: